 After quitting PowerShell, the recording stops.
 You can stop recording manually by running Stop-Transcript.

 Start-Transcript on Remote Hosts

 In a PowerShell remote session, you can start recording on the remote host.
 The file is saved on the remote computer.
 I am logged on Server03.
 I start a PowerShell Session to DC01 and run Start-Transcript.
 Look what happens:

 For more information about PowerShell Remote Session see my article How to configure Trusted Hosts for PowerShell Remote Sessions.

 What does the file look like?

 Well, the file will not win a beauty award.
-But all important informations and commands of your PowerShell Sesssion are saved and docoumented.
+But all important informations and commands of your PowerShell Sesssion are saved and documented.

 To start recording every time when you start PowerShell, simply modify your PowerShell Profile.
-If you don´t have a profile type
+To create a profile type

 New-Item -Path $Profile -Force